Shade2b/PeeweeMySQLObjects/README.md

 * Logged user must have the PROCESS privilege to query the INNODB_SYS_FOREIGN table, if applicable.

 TODO
+* Add support for remote databases.
+For now, only local databases are supported.
 * Send your ideas at broutta.mickael(at)gmail.com !

 WHAT'S DONE